JortvD/cs4575-g5/reports/g5_browser-extensions.md

 | commission.europa.eu |            0.315 | 0.98%             | 0.425                     |

 # Conclusions and Future Works
-Our findings supports our initial hypothesis that ad-blocking can substantially reduce energy usage, supporting our hypothesis that blocking ads decreases CPU power consumption.
+Our findings supports our initial hypothesis that ad-blocking can substantially reduce energy usage, supporting our hypothesis that blocking ads decreases CPU energy consumption.
 This effect is most pronounced on websites with moderate to high ad density, where enabling uBlock Origin resulted in a noticeable reduction in energy consumption—exceeding 30% in some cases (see Table 2).
 The reasoning behind this is straightforward: blocking ads prevents unnecessary network requests and reduces the number of scripts, animations, and video-based advertisements loaded onto the page, thereby lowering CPU workload and energy use.

 However, when browsing ad-free websites, the results indicate that the ad blocker does not contribute any energy savings.
-In fact, a slight increase in power consumption was observed, likely due to the ad blocker introducing a small, fixed computational overhead while operating.
+In fact, a slight increase in energy consumption was observed, likely due to the ad blocker introducing a small, fixed computational overhead while operating.

 Additionally, the analysis of CPU energy distributions revealed non-normal distributions for ad-heavy sites.
 Given that the number of repetitions in our experiments was 30, this sample size may not be sufficient for the distribution to fully converge, particularly for datasets with high variance.
 Our findings indicate that ad-heavy sites exhibit a higher standard deviation compared to the other sets, suggesting that more trials may be required to converge a stable and meaningful distribution.
 Increasing the number of repetitions could help reduce variability and provide a clearer picture of the underlying energy consumption patterns.